jcgalvisa/GMsFEM/Readme.txt

 Run GMsFEM_kappa_tilde for modified version with local eigenvalue problem with \tilde{kappa}

+Before running, change parameters accordingly (number of coarse blocks, fine mesh size, high-contrast coefficient, ...)

 WARNING: This code was built on overlapping and nonoverlapping domain decomposition codes.
 Therefore some computations are coded in ways closer to domain decomposition than multiscale methods.
 If your training is in multiscale methods, you may find some procedures odd to you.

 For other experiments in the paper Generalized multiscale finite element methods (GMsFEM) Y Efendiev, J Galvis, TY Hou,